Access servers via Remote Desktop

 - Windows: Microsoft Remote Desktop Connection (search applications for "remote")

-Collaborators on SCF project accounts that do not have access to the campus VPN and use the Remote Desktop Application to access EML can create an SSH tunnel.
+Collaborators on project accounts that do not have access to the campus VPN and use the Remote Desktop Application to access the SCF can create an SSH tunnel.

 Choose an SCF server, and specify your username in your RDP program.
 You may want to also change the defaults for sound output and whether you want the application to run in fullscreen.